 - Katabatic winds at Commonwealth Bay - Antarctica, Commonwealth Bay.
 Windiest place on Earth with very frequent storms.
 The speed of wind here occasionally exceeds 90 m/s - 320 km/h.
 These specific winds are called katabatic winds which might last for days.
 Fast moving ice crystals may cause unusual electric effects.

 - Dome A (Dome Argus) - East Antarctica.
 The highest ice feature in Antarctica (4,093 m), under the dome are Gamburtsev Mountains - mountain range larger than European Alps.
 Dome A has very dry and rather calm climate.
 Satellite data and climatic models show that this is the coldest place on Earth.
 Average winter temperature here is -70°C but theoretically it may reach -102°C. Exploration started by Chinese in 2005.
-Theoretically this is of the best suited location on Earth for space exploration with telescope - beating by far any of the locations used for space research today.
+Theoretically this is one of the best suited location on Earth for space exploration with telescope - beating by far any of the locations used for space research today.
 Not too far is located Ridge A - place with the clearest sky on Earth and another potential contender for the coldest spot on Earth.

 - McMurdo Dry Valleys - Antarctica.
 Another contender for the honour of driest place on Earth, this valley has not seen precipitation for more than thousands of years, moisture (some 30 mm per year) reaches it from the meltwater.
 Any moisture is removed from here by extremely powerful winds.
 Unique ecosystem of microorganisms.